Surface gravity

-In astrophysics, the surface gravity may be expressed as log g, which is obtained by first expressing the gravity in cgs units, where the unit of acceleration and surface gravity is centimeters per second squared (cm/s^{2}), and then taking the base-10 logarithm of the cgs value of the surface gravity.
+In astrophysics, the surface gravity may be expressed as $\log g$, which is obtained by first expressing the gravity in cgs units, where the unit of acceleration and surface gravity is centimeters per second squared (cm/s^{2}), and then taking the base-10 logarithm of the cgs value of the surface gravity.
 Therefore, the surface gravity of Earth could be expressed in cgs units as 980.665 cm/s2, and then taking the base-10 logarithm ("log g") of 980.665, giving 2.992 as "log g".

-The surface gravity of a white dwarf is very high, and of a neutron star even higher.
-A white dwarf's surface gravity is around 100,000 g (×10^6 m/s2) whilst the neutron star's compactness gives it a surface gravity of up to 7×10^12 m/s2 with typical values of order ×10^12 m/s2 (that is more than 10^{11} times that of Earth).
-One measure of such immense gravity is that neutron stars have an escape velocity of around 100,000 km/s, about a third of the speed of light.
-Since black holes do not have a surface, the surface gravity is not defined.
+The surface gravity of a white dwarf is very high, and that of a neutron star is even higher.
+A white dwarf's surface gravity is around 100,000 g (×10^6 m/s2), while the compactness of a neutron star gives it a surface gravity of up to 7×10^12 m/s2, with typical values on the order of ×10^12 m/s2.
+This is more than 10^{11} times that of Earth.
+One consequence of such immense gravity is that neutron stars have an escape velocity of around 100,000 km/s, about one-third of the speed of light.
+Since black holes do not have a surface, their surface gravity is not defined.